30 TRAVEL CAREERS eBOOK

 You will be learning from experts; your training instructors are all active tour directors and guides and will be your coaches and mentors throughout your training, both online and in-person.

-Step 2: A 3-day weekend, live online training program.
+Step 3: This 3-day weekend (live online instructor-led) Tour Guide Certification Course training program is where the magic happens.
 You will have the opportunity to learn and practice skills, like storytelling, commentary, tour planning, routing, technology, public speaking for walking tours, local events, food / wine tours and much more.

 Upon completion of your training, you will be welcomed into the ITMI Certified Travel Community, the world’s largest, International Family of Professional Tour Guides, Tour Directors and Tour Companies.